Concrete Foundations for Metal Buildings — Slabs, Footings, Grade Beams & Anchor Bolts

 Subgrade & Drainage

-• Plan swales and downspouts before you pour.
+• Plan swales and downspouts before pour.

 Vapor Barrier & Reinforcement

-Tip: Coordinate slab thickness with door thresholds and base trim fastener zones.
+Tip: coordinate slab thickness with door thresholds.

 2) Rigid Frame (Red Iron) Foundations